CodeURJC-DAW-2024-25/webapp07/README.md

 ### :memo: Entities
 The main entities that the application will manage are:
 - Users
-- Teams
+- Orders
-- Tournaments
+- Products
-- Matches
+- Promotions
-- Stadium
+- Reviews

 :twisted_rightwards_arrows: <b>Main relations between entities: </b>
-Users can be anonymous users, admins, players, coaches, or referees.
+Users can be anonymous users, admins, or clients.
-Players and coaches belong to teams.
-Referees do not belong to any team but they participate in matches.
-Teams can have multiple players and coaches.
-They also take part in tournaments.
-Tournaments consist of several matches with different teams.
-Each team has its own stadium.
+Customers can place orders with one or more dishes and rate each dish.
+Admins can add dishes to the menu.

 ___
 ### :gear: Functionalities